 Tip: Bus number 73 stops right in front of the Seaplane Harbor Museum (“Lennusadam” stop).
 When arriving by car, you will need to register at the parking kiosk to avail of the free 4-hour parking (only when visiting the museum).

 Kumu Art Museum – This impressive building is home to permanent and temporary art collections, mostly Estonian works from different eras.
 Most of the expositions are spread over 3 floors so there is a lot to see!
 Count with at least 3 hours!

-Tip: Every last Wednesday each month you can visit at a reduced price of 3 euros.
+Tip: Every last Wednesday of each month you can visit at a reduced price of 3 euros (entrance for a family costs 6 euros).
 Free entry days – 18th May (International Museum Day) and 1st June (Children’s Day – for kids 18 and under).
 The visit is also free with Tallinn Card.

 Good to know:

 - Most museums and sights in Tallinn open at 10 am.
 Some have different opening hours during holidays or special days so make sure to check the official websites of each museum you would like to visit beforehand.

 - Don’t leave the museum visits to the last minute and allocate plenty of time so you can wander around without having to run through the exhibitions.